adelval1/pyCabaret/README.md

 where python is your python installation.

 The python wrapper for the Mutation++ library can be found on https://github.com/mutationpp/Mutationpp

+For help on understanding the input file you can go to /docs/explanatory_input.in.
+To check out a comprehensive example you can go to /examples and run the jupyter notebook.

 ## CABARET applications ##
 The theoretical aspects of the modules included in CABARET can be found in the following conference paper: